This post may contain affiliate links. Please read my disclosure for more information.

 - Can I call and negotiate this bill for a better rate?

-- Can I shop around for a better rate?
+- Should I shop around for a better rate?

 By asking yourself these 3 questions you’ll find ways to cut back on your monthly bills.
 Need more ideas and help?
 Check out 8 Things To Cut From Your Budget Today and 5 Ways To Stop Living Paycheck To Paycheck.